aplus-framework/http/guide/index.rst

     $body = $response->getBody(); // Oi!
     $response->setBody('Hi!');
     $body = $response->getBody(); // Hi!
-    echo ' How are you';
+    echo ' What is your name';
     $body = $response->getBody(); // Hi!
 What is your name
     $response->appendBody('???');
     $body = $response->getBody(); // Hi!
 What is your name???